 - Corrects erroneous and outdated data associated with customers, personnel, vendors, and products, among other kinds, and deduplicates copies of data points

-- Gives brand leaders a single system from which it can glean insights into and analyze every corner of the business and make more informed decisions from said data
+- Gives C-suites a single system from which they can glean insights into and analyze every corner of the business and make more informed decisions from said data

-However, there are drawbacks to MDM software — particularly for marketing teams:
+However, there are considerable drawbacks to MDM software — particularly for marketing, customer experience (CX), analytics, and other growth-focused teams:

-- It relies on a high confidence rate that comes with inherent tradeoffs for the marketing team.
+- It relies on a high confidence rate that comes with inherent tradeoffs for these teams.
 Typically, MDM solutions only bring data into the golden record for an individual if they are 90% or more confident that data belongs to that person.

-- It only deals in structured, “hard” data (e.g., transactional data, reference data) and does not include softer data (e.g. cookie-based, IP addresses, etc.).
+- It only deals in structured, ‘hard’ data (e.g., transactional data, reference data) and does not include ‘softer’ data (e.g., cookie-based, IP addresses).

 - It typically runs on a relational, SQL database, which is burdensome for marketers, as it only works with structured data and, thereby, is inflexible, slow, and doesn’t scale well.

-- It doesn’t provide any data activation capabilities whatsoever, forcing everyday marketers who use the system to look elsewhere to liberate their customer data.
+- It doesn’t provide any data activation capabilities whatsoever, forcing everyday business technology users who utilize the system to look elsewhere to liberate and otherwise leverage their customer data.

 On top of all that, investing in (or maintaining) a master data management solution could exacerbate enterprise-wide silos, as data quality expert Henrik Gabs Liliendahl explained:

-So, if a master data management tool isn’t the best answer (or at least the only answer) to marketing organizations’ first-party customer data unification needs, what technology is?
+So, if a master data management tool isn’t the best answer (or at least the only answer) to organizations’ first-party customer data unification and activation needs, what technology is?

-The answer: a customer data platform (CDP) that acts as a ‘single version of the truth’ (a.k.a. single source of truth) for marketing — and enables effective, efficient data liberation.
+The answer: a customer data platform (CDP) that acts as a ‘single version of the truth’ (a.k.a. single source of truth) for growth teams and enables effective, efficient data liberation.

-Master data management tools missing core capabilities for marketing teams
+Master data management tools missing core capabilities for growth-focused teams

 As a 2018 McKinsey report noted, MDM solutions “rely on antiquated ‘list pulls,’ basic segmentation, and campaigns, all of which lack the automated decision-making, adaptive modeling, and nimble data utilization to scale personalized interactions.”

-Not exactly the kind of martech modern marketers need to thrive today.
+Not exactly the kind of tech marketing and other teams need to thrive today.